DPSN-org/infra-proposals/README.md

 ### 1️⃣ Submitting a Proposal
 To submit a proposal, follow these steps:

-1. Fork this repository.
+1. Navigate to the "Issues" tab in this repository.
-2. Create a new Markdown file under `proposals/` directory with the following format:
+2. Click on "New Issue."
+3. Select the "Proposal" issue template and fill in the required details using the following format:
    ```markdown
    # Proposal Title